Learning Philosophy

 Christ-Centered Learning

-The industrial mass-instruction model of learning requires common lessons, textbooks, worksheets, and mass-assessment tools.
-These aren't the key to great education and in fact actually limit the goal to raise our children in the way of the Lord.
-Yet many Christians seeking to provide a better education for their children simply assume that this is the only way to learn!
-So they take an industrial worldly curriculum, add devotions in the morning, and call it a Christian education.
-If you want a Christ-centered learning model, then use Christ-centered curriculum.
+The industrial, mass-instruction model of education depends on standardized lessons, textbooks, worksheets, and mass-assessment tools.
+These methods are not essential to meaningful education, and they often limit our ability to raise children in the way of the Lord.
+Yet many Christian families assume this model is the only option.
+As a result, they take a secular, industrial curriculum, add morning devotions, and label it Christian education.

 In the Beginning, God…

-We suggest starting each day with Bible study and provide lesson plans to support this practice each morning.
-We begin with the assumption that God exists, that He has spoken to humanity, and that Jesus is the incarnate God who fulfills the Law and the Prophets—each pointing to God’s plan for our salvation.
-(You can review our Statement of Faith for additional detail.)
-If this is true, then everything we do should first glorify Him.
+Each day begins with Scripture.
+Portals encourages families to start the learning day with Bible study and provides lesson plans to support this practice.
+We begin with foundational assumptions: that God exists, that He has spoken to humanity, and that Jesus Christ is the incarnate God who fulfills the Law and the Prophets—each pointing to God’s redemptive plan for salvation.
+(Additional details available in our Statement of Faith)

 “Now this is the commandment, and these are the statutes and judgments which the LORD your God has commanded to teach you, that you may observe them in the land which you are crossing over to possess…”

--Deuteronomy 6:1 NKJV
+-Deuteronomy 6:1

 Whole Counsel

-Your Portals Bible curriculum includes both the Old and New Testaments, with a goal of reading the Bible in its entirety two times--elementary and secondary.
-You will learn and grow alongside your children -- with your children.
+learn and grow alongside your children — with your children.
 All Christian children should be exposed to the whole counsel of God’s Word.
 As parents or a faith community, you should be the one to teach them!

-“For I have not shunned to declare to you the whole counsel of God.” -Acts 20:27 NKJV
+“For I have not shunned to declare to you the whole counsel of God.” -Acts 20:27

 Throughout their learning journey, students engage Scripture through text, audio, video, and hands-on projects that are developmentally appropriate.
 You'll have lessons for reciting, memorizing, reading, and completing projects centered on the Bible itself.
 These non-denominational resources are designed to equip you to guide your students within your own faith traditions with scripture as your foundation.